Where To Start With Machine Learning

 And so let's say our simple predictor has this form:

-where theta 0 and theta 1 are constants.
-Our goal is to find the perfect values of theta 0 and theta 1 to make our predictor work equally well every bit possible.
+where and are constants.
+Our goal is to find the perfect values of and to make our predictor work equally well every bit possible.

 Automobile Learning Examples